liuqx315/Herbivore_plant_for_review/README.md

 Use "Raster_TL_DF_Convolution.m" calculate density flucutation of spatial pattern.

-"Spatial_wavelength.zip" gives an example to compute spatial wavelengths of spatial patterns, please follow the procedures in the document.
+"Spatial_wavelength.zip" gives an example to compute spatial wavelengths (patch size) of spatial patterns, please follow the procedures in the document.